nfisher/mg/README.md

 # Mg

 Mg is the periodic symbol for Magnesium an element that is often found in tracer rounds.
-This project is modeled after Googles Dapper.
+This project is derived from the details provided in the Google Dapper paper.

-The primary goals for the project are:
+The primary goals for this project are:

   - minimise external operational dependencies.
-  - as often as possible provide simple libraries that can easily be integrated into existing projects.
+  - provide simple libraries that can easily be integrated into existing projects.
-  - maximise the number of languages.
+  - maximise the number of supported languages.

+## Architecture

+!Multi-Node-Deployment.png!

 ## Binary Log Format